livecodingonline/Week-2-Bootstrap/README.md

 ## Week 2 - BOOTSTRAP

-Dear student **Congratulations!!** you reach week two.
+Dear students **Congratulations!!** you reach week two.
 After amazing HTML and CSS lesson, you are going to get deeper front-end understanding with the most popular CSS Framework for responsive and mobile-first webpages.

 ### What is bootstrap and Why?